idaks/PW-explorer/README.md

 ### General Workflow:

 ```
-                                            generate clingo outputs
+                                      run clingo to generate the Possible Worlds
                                                        ⏬
-                                                      parse
+                                    parse the output to load the Possible Worlds
                                                        ⏬
-                                          export to formats such as sql
+                             export Possible Worlds' descriptions to formats such as sql, csv
                                                        ⏬
-                                             query using sql/pandas
+                                               query using pandas
                                                        ⏬
                                                distance calculation
                                                        ⏬